 The standardized testing program for students provides an annual assessment of each student's progress.
-The school may elect to administer personality profile and spiritual gift tests.
+The school may elect to administer personality profiles and spiritual gift tests.
+We expect all students to be present for standardized testing and avoid pre-planned absences.
+Please also see the unexcused absence policy below.